tapzx2/digital-garden/content/How This Site Is Published.md

 I didn't want to mess with copying files to the `content` folder of Quartz since it would add significant friction.

-[Oliver Falvai](https://oliverfalvai.com/evergreen/my-quartz-+-obsidian-note-publishing-setup) had a nice way of doing this but I couldn't get it to work. [[How This Site Is Published#Process Test and Attempt for Continuous Integration|see tests]]
+[Oliver Falvai](https://oliverfalvai.com/evergreen/my-quartz-+-obsidian-note-publishing-setup) had a nice way of doing this but it didn't work for me.

 Decided on using `bash`, something I'm more familiar with, to get it done. [[scan-for-markdown-code-display-page|see code]]
 ## Log